Should I grow my business?

 It is also important that you don't forget to look after your existing customers while you are looking for new ones.
 Your competitors won't stop trying to take business away from you.
 Make sure you maintain your customer service levels and communicate with your customers regularly if it's appropriate to do so.

 Another common problem during business growth is poor control, especially in the supply chain.
 The relationship with your suppliers is likely to be under strain during the growth phase.
 You may require increased stock, raw materials and other assets, so you need to ensure you have systems in place to manage all of these.

 Manage and motivate staff

 Employees are important in any business, but during the growth phase, you may need to hire additional staff.
 It is vital that you get the right people, so allocate enough time and resources to select skilled staff and train your new recruits.

 You will also need to manage your existing staff carefully to ensure that your growth strategy doesn't lower their morale.
-To maintain staff morale, communicate with them regularly, be clear on what you are trying to achieve and what you expect from them.
-Find out more about leading staff through growth.
+To lead your staff through growth, communicate with them regularly, be clear on what you are trying to achieve and what you expect from them.

 Manage your own workload

 Finally, when a small business grows, the owner's workload increases.
 The larger the business, the more time it takes to manage it.
 Consider which of your tasks you can delegate to other members of your staff in order to free up your time to concentrate on key issues.